mikedilger/mosaic-spec/docs/rationale.md

 alignment of fields.

 All data that needs hashing is contigous so that no data needs to be copied in order to produce the hash.

-The hash-based id and signature could have appeared before or after, and we have chosen to place them before to give them well defined offsets.
+ID and Signature do not need signing so need to be at the beginning or the end.
+Signature may be of various lengths as cryptosystems are added (especially post-quantum ones) so it goes to the end.

 ### Flags